 Dresden has as many Christmas markets as the next German city, but the main reason to visit happens on the Saturday before the second Sunday in Advent, when a huge stollen (traditional Christmas fruit cake) is paraded through the city streets and into the market before being cut up and distributed among the onlookers.

-Christmas was made for Bruges, a picturesque medieval treat at any time of the year.
+Christmas was made for Bruges, which is a picturesque medieval treat at any time of the year.
 The usual markets and ice rinks are present and correct across the Belgian city but the place has a charm all of its own.

 19. New Orleans, USA